yt-dlp/yt-dlp/README.md

  - `disc_number` (numeric): Number of the disc or other physical medium the track belongs to
  - `release_year` (numeric): Year (YYYY) when the album was released

-Available for `chapter:` prefix when using `--split-chapters` for videos with internal chapters:
+Available only when using `--download-sections` and for `chapter:` prefix when using `--split-chapters` for videos with internal chapters:

  - `section_title` (string): Title of the chapter
  - `section_number` (numeric): Number of the chapter within the file